namilkim/up/index.md

-Currently, I am a senior researcher at the School of Business and Technology Management, College of Business, KAIST
+Currently, I am an associate professor at the School of Management, Harbin Institute of Technology

-contact me via email: <namil.kim@kaist.ac.kr>
+contact me via email: <namil.kim@hit.edu.cn>